top

 The result: finance is spending more time than they’d like on virtually everything they do.
 In fact, according to the research, finance professionals spend nearly 61 hours each month reconciling spend, record keeping, processing expense reports, and monitoring fraud.
 That comes out to more than seven full business days each month dedicated to resolving issues caused by inefficient systems and technology—a major increase from the time spent on such tasks last year (around 55 hours each month in 2021).

-Challenge #3: Finance processes can slow down the whole organization
+Challenge #3: Manual processes slow down the whole organization

 If purchasing, expense, and invoice processes were more efficient, employees would be able to put more energy toward the work they were hired to do.
 In that time spent on back-office processes, many employees said they would have focused their resources on business development and strategic long-term planning.